 Posted on Leave a comment

 Why do engines vibrate?

-Engines have internal parts that quickly move back and forth.
-It takes only milliseconds for the piston to be pushed down by an explosion and then back up again, driving the crankshaft at the same speed for a new compression stroke.
-Modern engine blocks are compact and lightweight thanks to a short piston stroke and aluminium construction.
-This has many advantages, such as saving space and lower production costs.
-However, due to its lightweight construction, vibrations are less attenuated and absorbed by the dead weight, and the shorter engine stroke also requires a higher RPM to keep running.
-And we know from experience that the further we open the throttle, the more noise we create.
+Engines have internal components that move quickly back and forth.
+In milliseconds, the piston is forced down by an explosion and then pushed back up by the crankshaft at the same speed for a new compression stroke.
+With short piston strokes and aluminum engine blocks, modern engines are made compact and lightweight.
+This provides many advantages, such as space savings and lower production costs.
+A disadvantage is that vibrations are less dampened and absorbed due to the low weight.
+Also, the shorter engine stroke requires higher RPMs to stay running.
+As you know from experience, the more throttle you give, the more noise you get.

 Too soft?

-For optimal muffling, a combination of flat vibration isolators with a thrust bearing would be the best solution.
-A thrust bearing keeps the propeller shaft in place.
-It is a bearing that can absorb forces from any direction.
-It also hangs in rubber and is mounted between the reverse clutch and the propeller shaft.
-After installation, it has to be set exactly straight and level to prevent overloading of bearings and propeller shaft sleeves.
-Even better is to put a flexible (homokinetic) joint between the coupling and the shaft, so that even when under pressure and shifting, all parts can still be running stress-free.
+Do you want optimal damping?
+A combination of flat vibration dampers with a thrust/bearing is the best solution.
+A thrust/bearing keeps the propeller shaft in place.
+It is a bearing that absorbs forces from all directions.
+This is also suspended in rubbers and mounted between the reverse gear and the propeller shaft.
+After installation, it must be precisely aligned to prevent overload of the bearings and shaft seals.
+Even better is placing a flexible (homokinetic) coupling between the coupling and shaft, allowing all parts to continue rotating without stress, even under load and possible shifting.

+Posted on Leave a comment